jchatel/quickmail-next-docs/leads/prospecting.md

 <img width="1281" height="705" alt="image" src="https://github.com/user-attachments/assets/92587da6-15ca-43d1-bc85-96aa04f59c47" />

-**Step 5:** Choose the campaign where you'd like to add the selected leads, then import them.
+**Step 5:** Choose the campaign where you'd like to add the selected leads.
+Wait for the import to complete.

+**Note:** An import report will be sent to the email address you're using to login.